 There may be some defects with respect to the process of establishing certain of our indirect subsidiaries in China.
 Certain subsidiaries of our wholly foreign-owned subsidiaries in China were established without obtaining the prior approval from the relevant government authorities that supervise the relevant industries, and some obtain the relevant permits from the government authority at a level lower than as required.
 We have not received any notice of warning or been subject to penalties or other disciplinary action from the relevant governmental authorities with respect to these defects.
-However, we cannot assure you that the relevant governmental authorities would not require us to obtain the approvals, or the permits from proper level of government authorities to cure the defects, we cannot assure you that we will be able to obtain the approvals, or the permits from proper level of government authorities, in a timely manner or at all.
+However, we cannot assure you that the relevant governmental authorities to cure the defects, or take any other actions retrospectively in the future.
+If the relevant government authorities require us to obtain the approvals, or the permits from proper level of government authorities, in a timely manner or at all.